cgarethc/hue-rules/README.md

 Valid syntax:

-* The operators are `eq lt gt lte gte`
+* The numeric operators are `eq lt gt lte gte` - booleans don't need an operator
 * The light states are `on off`
 * The room states are `all any none`
 * The properties are `brightness colorTemp hue saturation`
-* The time-based facts are `day month year hour minute second weekday weekNumber sinceSunrise sinceSunset`
+* The numeric time-based facts are `day month year hour minute second weekday weekNumber sinceSunrise sinceSunset`
+* The boolean time-based facts are `onTheHour onTheHalf onTheQuarter onTheTen onTheFive`

 Note that sinceSunrise and sinceSunset are the number of seconds since that time.
 If it hasn't occurred yet on that day, it will be negative.